 Name: Prof. Kopyscinski

 Nickname: Jan

-Known for: Being very German, long exams, has the

-cutest pet dog
+Known for: Being very German, long exams, has the cutest pet dog

+Quotes:

 "Question or statement?"

 "Back in my day..."

 Tips: Practice lots!
 Exams are very long so be prepared to go quickly, material is taught in a straightforward way and your understanding really is tested.
 Expect no surprises but still a challenge.
 Pro tip: Willing to push back deadlines if 100% of the class agrees!

-CHEE 204 - B-
+Class Averages:

-CHEE 423 - B- to B
+CHEE 204 - B-CHEE 423 - B- to B

-Name: Prof. Moraes Nickname: Moraes

-Known for: Trying new teaching methods, loves

-airplanes Quotes: "Right on" "Moloto"

-Tips: Moraes cares about his students a lot and is very helpful in office hours.
+Name: Prof. Moraes Nickname: Moraes Known for: Trying new teaching methods, loves airplanes Quotes: "Right on" "Moloto" Tips: Moraes cares about his students a lot and is very helpful in office hours.
 Tests however can be difficult and the learning curve for fluids is quite steep so you will need to dedicate a lot of time to this course.
+Instrumentation and Measurements is a very time-consuming class, so be careful when budgeting time for it.

-CHEE 314 - B- to B+

-CHEE 491 - A- to A
+CHEE 314 - B- to B+ CHEE 491 - A- to A

-Name: Prof. Hoesli Nickname: Corinne
+Name: Prof. Kietzig Nickname: Kietzig Known for: Critical thinking

-Known for: Actually being a circus performer